Gold frame

 A gold frame is an attachment to a military decoration which is issued by the militaries of some countries.
 The gold frame is designed to enclose an award ribbon and is usually a means of distinguishing the ribbon's special quality or denoting some additional achievement to the award's basic criteria.

 The gold frame is normally an automatic attachment to a ribbon decoration.
 In certain cases, however, awards may be issued both with and without the gold frame depending upon the level of achievement.
-Such is the case in the United States Air Force which denotes the gold frame as a "gold border".
-The Air Force Expeditionary Service Ribbon may be presented with a gold border when the decoration is presented for service in a designated combat zone.
+Such is the case in the United States Air Force which denotes the gold frame as a "gold border."

 The gold frame and gold border is a device for ribbon awards only, and there are no provisions for issuing the attachment for medals.